Captain Sternn: Publication history

+Fictional character biography

 Film adaptation

-Captain Sternn's original story was adapted as the segment "Captain Sternn" of the 1981 film Heavy Metal.
-He was voiced by Eugene Levy where the rest of the cast in that segment consist of Rodger Bumpass as Hanover Fiste, Joe Flaherty as Sternn's lawyer Charlie, John Vernon as the prosecutor, and Douglas Kenney as the bailiff Regolian.
-The film added a scene at the end of the segment, not in the original comic, where Sternn opens a trap door under Hanover Fiste ejecting him into space.
+Captain Sternn's original story was adapted as the segment "Captain Sternn" of the cult classic film Heavy Metal (1981).
+He was voiced by Eugene Levy, with the rest of the cast in that segment consisting of Rodger Bumpass as Hanover Fiste, Joe Flaherty as Sternn's lawyer Charlie, John Vernon as the prosecutor, and Douglas Kenney as the bailiff Regolian.
+Hanover Fiste's transformation was caused by the Loc-Nar that came before him after the Den segment.
+Unlike the original story, there is an additional scene where Sternn opens a trap door under Hanover Fiste, ejecting him into space as the Loc-Nar that Hanover had disappears into the film's next segment.

 References in other works

+Captain Sternn tries to hit on Julie in the strip club in the novelization to Heavy Metal 2000.

 Hanover Fiste was mentioned by name several times in the Dreadstar book, both in the Bernie Wrightson stories starring Aldo Gorney published in issue #6-7 and by Tuetun in issue #12.

 Hanover Fiste's lines were used in the Webcomic Freefall.
-The judge uttering the lines, looked similar to the animated version of Hanover Fiste from the Heavy Metal movie.
+The judge uttering the lines looked similar to the animated version of Hanover Fiste from the Heavy Metal movie.